-The Student Health Advocate (SHA) Program is a volunteer peer health education program and is an essential part of the Health Education team at UCSD Student Health Services.
+The Student Health Advocate (SHA) Program is a volunteer peer health education program at UC San Diego.
+The SHAs are an essential part of the Health Promotions Services and Student Health Services departments.

-SHAs are trained to educate other students about health issues through educational outreach programs on campus and in the community.
-The SHA Program is a registered student organization and was twice voted "Most Outstanding Student Organization".
+SHAs are trained to educate other students about health issues and concerns through educational workshops, events, and campaigns.
+The SHA Program is also a registered student organization on campus and has been twice voted "Most Outstanding Student Organization".

 I am currently a senior and will be graduating this year.
 Can I still apply to the SHA Program?

 Unfortunately, if you will be graduating this academic year you will not be able to apply to the SHA Program.
 This is because a mandatory quarter-long training is required before becoming an active SHA.
 This training occurs in Spring Quarter, thus you must still be a student next year in order to volunteer with the SHA Program.